koblu/boids/README.md

 The `bin/boids` executable generates a series of one-line, JSON-parseable arrays describing the positions of each Boid within the Arena space.

 ## Visualizer
 Boid behavior is best seen on a large scale - not through numbers.
 There exists a very basic visualization tool built with the LöVE2D graphics framework.
-This can be installed [here](https://love2d.org/).
+LöVE2D can be installed [here](https://love2d.org/).

-To run this viz tool, simply take pipe the output of `bin/boids` to to the viz tool.
+To run this viz tool, simply take pipe the output of `bin/boids` to the viz tool.

 example:
 ```